-You should know, I'm an Advanced Teacher of Integrative Yoga Therapy, Kripalu Yoga Teacher, Yoga Warrior, and soon to be RYT500 (only 50 hours to go!).
+You should know, that I'm an Advanced Teacher of Integrative Yoga Therapy, a Kripalu Yoga Teacher, Yoga Warrior, and soon to be RYT500 (only 50 hours to go!).
 Here are the details on all of that:

-Amy studied Integrative Yoga Therapy with Joseph & Lillian Le Page, Maria Mendola and Kaelash Neels, in addition to earning her RYT200 at Kripalu Center for Yoga and Health with Michelle Dalbec & Rudy Pierce.
-Amy also returns to Kripalu as a faculty assistant.
+Amy studied Integrative Yoga Therapy with Joseph & Lillian Le Page, Maria Mendola and Kaelash Neels, in addition to initially earning her RYT200 at Kripalu Center for Yoga and Health with Michelle Dalbec & Rudy Pierce.
+Amy returns to Kripalu as a faculty assistant.

 As a Kripalu Yoga Teacher, Amy does her best to honor her lineage.
-As an Advanced Teacher of Integrative Yoga Therapy, Amy offers both group yoga classes to address stress management and the most common ailments in our culture, as well as yoga-based wellness programs to address many other specific health conditions in compliment to care provided by traditional healthcare providers.
+As an Advanced Teacher of Integrative Yoga Therapy, Amy offers group yoga classes to address stress management and the most common ailments in our culture, as well as yoga-based wellness programs to address specific health conditions in compliment to care provided by traditional healthcare providers.

 Amy has a Masters, a Bachelor of Science in Psychology, is certified to provide CPR, is trained in Mental Health First Aid, and is certified by Yoga Warriors International in teaching yoga to those with combat stress and post-traumatic stress disorder as well as those working in high stress environments and caregiving situations.
-She is now serving those who served our country at the Maryland Center for Veteran Education and Training on a weekly basis.
+She is currently serving those who served our country at the Maryland Center for Veteran Education and Training on a weekly basis.

-Currently, you can also find Amy teaching both yoga and meditation, at her home studio, at the Jewish Community Center of Greater Baltimore, as well as various pop-up locations including Baltimore Shambhala Center, the Chesapeake Bay Foundation and before Tara Brach's lectures through the Insight Meditation Community of Washington, DC.
+Currently, you can also find Amy teaching both yoga and meditation, at her home studio, at the Jewish Community Center of Greater Baltimore, as well as various pop-up locations including the Baltimore Shambhala Center, the Chesapeake Bay Foundation and before Tara Brach's lectures through the Insight Meditation Community of Washington, DC.
 She first began teaching her longest running class two years ago at the International Capoeira Angola Foundation of Baltimore, where she was also a student of Capoeira, a movement based art form and martial art.